 This PNNL study is the most rigorous to date, involves local and international experts in the field of seismology, geology, and ground motion modeling, and utilizes critical review panels and challenge teams.
 Energy Northwest is a funding partner and co-sponsor of the study, although the study is being performed by independent seismic experts from around the world with PNNL managing the project.

 The bright-colored areas indicate seismic hazard zones in the Bonneville Power Administration’s territory.
 (BPA graphic)

 Development and challenge teams ensure the study results are backed by a review of the most up to date information available.
 The study team is using the Senior Seismic Hazard Analysis Committee Level 3 process from US Nuclear Regulatory Commission Regulation 2117 and Contractor Technical Report 6372.

-Energy Northwest has a responsibility to provide the results of that study to the NRC by March of 2015.
+Energy Northwest will provide the results of that study to the NRC by mid-March 2015.